iksnae/rise-and-code/README.md

 ## Project Status

 This project is currently in active development.
+We're working on completing early chapters and establishing the foundation for additional content.

+Current focus:
+- Chapters 1-3 content development
+- Establishing consistent formatting and style
+- Creating engaging activities
+- Building robust PDF generation

 ## Contact